tact-lang/docs-obsolete/tact-design.md

 }
 ```

 It is also possible to generalize structs using compile-time functions.
-To learn more, see [Generics section](#generics).
+To learn more, see the [Generics section](#generics).

-When union was declared, also were declared cases - its possible variants.
-Case is type that is an possible option of an union.
-There are possible to use case when union was expected, but there are no way to use union when concrete type was expected.
+When a union was declared, also were declared cases - its possible variants.
+Case is a type that is a possible option of a union.
+There are possible to use a case when the union was expected, but there is no way to use union when concrete type was expected.

 ```
 struct Red{}